dfuse-io/ice/TUTORIAL.md

 ### 10. Importing Key Pairs in the Wallet

 Now that we've added our new chain to the wallet, we'll want to use it to import keys and accounts inside the wallet.
-We can do that from the `Which blockchains do you plan on using?` screen, which you should be on after saving your custom blockchain.
-On that screen, look for the `testnet` labels and scroll down to the `ICE` blockchain.
-Once you find it, select the checkbox next to it.
-Now, go back up and select `Enable 1 blockchains`.
-Once you've selected the ICE blockchain, follow these next steps to import our key to the wallet:
+But first, we need to "enable" our blockchain inside the Anchor app.
+You should be back to the `Which blockchains do you plan on using?` screen after saving your network infos.

+* Scroll down the list of networks and look for the `testnet` labels.
+* Scroll down further to find our `ICE` blockchain.
+* Once you find it, select the checkbox next to it.
+* Now, go back up and select `Enable 1 blockchains`.

+The ICE network is now enabled.
+Next, follow these next steps to import our key pairs to the wallet:

 1. Select `Tools` from the left-side menu
 2. Under the `Security` table, select `Manage Keys`
 3. Select `Import Key`
-4. Set a password for you wallet
+4. Set a password for you wallet and select `Set Password`
 5. Re-enter the same password to confirm
 6. Paste in the development private key (also specified by `dfuseeos`)
 ```